Heatblur-Simulations/f-4e-manual/src/systems/primary_flight_instruments.md

 Found in both cockpits is a combination Airspeed/Mach indicator.
-The indicators provide a fixed airspeed scale at the middle of the indicator, reading values from 80 to 850 knots, and a rotating Mach scale number scale to the outside, with readings from 0.4 to 2.5 Mach.
-A two position knob offers both an airspeed index with a functional range between 80 and 195 knots, and a Mach index pointer with a range between 225 knots and 850 knots.
+The indicators provide a fixed airspeed scale at the middle of the indicator, reading values from 80 to 850 knots, and a rotating Mach number scale to the outside, with readings from 0.4 to 2.5 Mach.
+A two position push-and-rotate knob offers both an airspeed index with a functional range between 80 and 195 knots, and a Mach index pointer with a range between 225 knots and 850 knots.